aqlaboratory/openfold/README.md

     --train_chain_data_cache_path chain_data_cache.json
 ```

-where `--template_release_dates_cache_path` is a path to the `.json` file
+where `--template_release_dates_cache_path` is a path to the mmCIF cache.
-generated in the previous step.
-A suitable DeepSpeed configuration file can be
+A suitable DeepSpeed configuration file can be generated with
-generated with `scripts/build_deepspeed_config.py`.
+`scripts/build_deepspeed_config.py`.
 The training script is
 written with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)
 and supports the full range of training options that entails, including
 multi-node distributed training.
 For more information, consult PyTorch